Competitive Data-Structure Dynamization: Min-Sum Dynamization (Theorem )

 so the resulting cover matches $Q_{i-1}$, with the new component corresponding to node $i$.
 The minimum-weight nodes in $Q_{i-1}$ are then $\{j : p(j) = i-1\}$, the children of node $i-1$.
 These have weight $2^{N-(i-1)} = t(i-1)$, so the algorithm keeps this cover until just before time $t(i-1)$, so that the invariant is maintained for $i-1$.

-Inductively the invariant holds for $i=1$: just before time $t(1)=2^{N-1}=n$, the algorithm's cover contains the components corresponding to $\{j : p(j) = 1 < j\}$, with weight $2^{N-p(j)} = 2^{N-1}=n$.
+Inductively, we arrive at the validity of the invariant for $i=1$: just before time $t(1)=2^{N-1}=n$, the algorithm's cover contains the components corresponding to $\{j : p(j) = 1 < j\}$, with weight $2^{N-p(j)} = 2^{N-1}=n$.
 At time $n$ they are merged form the final component of weight $2^N$, corresponding to the root node 1.
 So the algorithm's merge tree matches $T^N_D$.

 \paragraph{Competitive ratio.} Each leaf in the merge tree has depth $\Omega(\log^* m)$, so every item is merged $\Omega(\log^* m)$ times, and the algorithm's build cost is $\Omega(\wt(1) \log^* m) = \Omega(n \log^* m)$ (using $\wt(1)=2n$).